faithfulcoronel/stewardtrack/docs/user-manual/licensing/licensing-workflows.md

 #### Part 3: Execute Migration (30 min)

 7. **Day 30: Perform Migration**
-   - **Option A: Automatic** (if system supports)
-     - Run migration script
-     - System updates all churches at once

-   - **Option B: Manual** (current method)
+   **Using the Manual License Assignment Feature:**

-     - For each church:
+   For each church on the Basic Plan:

-       - Update subscription_tier in database
-       - Verify features granted
-       - Send confirmation email
+   a. **Go to License Assignments Tab**

+   b. **Click "Assign New License"**

+   c. **Step 1 - Select Church & Offering:**
+      - Church: Select the church from dropdown
+      - Offering: Select "Starter Plan"
+      - Click "Next"

+   d. **Step 2 - Review & Confirm:**
+      - Review features being added (should show new features in green)
+      - Add note: "Migration from Basic Plan - 30 day notice provided"
+      - Click "Assign License"

+   e. **Send Confirmation Email** to church admin

+   f. **Repeat for all churches** (or batch process if many churches)

+   **Pro Tip:** Keep a checklist of churches to track migration progress.

 8. **Verify Migration**
-   - Check License Assignments
+   - Check License Assignments tab
-   - Confirm all show "Starter Plan"
+   - Confirm all previously Basic Plan churches now show "Starter Plan"
+   - Expand a few church rows to view assignment history
-   - Test feature access for sample churches
+   - Test feature access for 2-3 sample churches

 9. **Deactivate Old Plan**
    - Go to Product Offerings
    - Edit "Basic Plan"
    - Uncheck "Is Active"
    - Click Update
+   - The plan is now hidden from new signups but history is preserved

 #### Part 4: Post-Migration (as needed)